DoaneGameDevelopment/.github/profile/README.md

 -->
 ## Welcome to the Doane Game Development Profile!

-This is a club for `Doane University - Crete Campus` students to explore their interests in programming and art creation!
+This is a club for **Doane University - Crete Campus** students to explore their interests in programming and art creation!

-No public repositories yet!
-Come back later!

 Thank you for checking us out and enjoy the rest of your day!

+*There are no public repositories and likely won't be any soon.*

 [<img src="https://github.com/DoaneGameDevelopment/.github/blob/3c814f84dbd19d0a3777c22e3a09b5095bbc7260/assets/instagram-logo.png?raw=true" width = 50 alt = "Instagram Page">](https://instagram.com/doane_game_development)